stratusadv/dandy/docs/getting_started/how_dandy_helps.md

 - The model returns a tiny, validated key instead of paragraphs or long strings of information.
 - Great for routing, classification, feature flags, and policy decisions only sending the exact prompt data required.
 - Dramatically smaller outputs and fewer follow-up clarifications.
+- Strict pre- and post-processing allows for decoders to work very well with small heavily quantized models.

 ## Caching Made Easy